 General R-values for oriented strand board (OSB) are listed below:

-When comparing the r value of plywood vs. sheetrock, it’s important to take thickness into consideration.
-1/2″ gypsum board drywall has an R value of 0.45, which is 0.18 lower than 1/2″ plywood.
+When comparing the r-value of plywood vs. sheetrock, it’s important to consider thickness.
+1/2″ gypsum board drywall has an R-value of 0.45, which is 0.18 lower than 1/2″ plywood.

-To compute R-value, use the formula (hour x degrees F x square feet)/BTU.
+To compute the R-value, use the formula (hour x degrees F x square feet)/BTU.

 There’s more to the picture, though.
-To calculate R-value for a home, you need to know the R-value for each wall, as well as for the floor and attic.
-Because of the presence of studs in the walls, windows, doors, and small areas such as outlets where heat transfer occurs at a faster pace, most people arrive at an estimate rather than calculating R value precisely.
+To calculate the R-value for a home, you need to know the R-value for each wall, as well as for the floor and attic.
+Because of the presence of studs in the walls, windows, doors, and small areas such as outlets where heat transfer occurs at a faster pace, most people arrive at an estimate rather than calculating the R-value precisely.

 Most of us never worry about calculating R values for an entire structure.
 In the real world, R-values for plywood and other building materials make it easier to make energy-efficient choices, i.e. R13 insulation vs. R19 insulation.